aslamanver/retrofit-lite/README.md

 });
 ```

+The object can also be sent in the `sendPOST` as serialized, please refer the section `10.
+POST JSON Text with Object`

 #### Response callbacks
+These methods are called with the process id which is given when initiated and the status code of the response.
 ```java
 void onSuccess(int pid, int status, Map<String, String> headers, String body);
 void onFailed(int pid, Exception ex);